SymbolicML/DynamicExpressions.jl/README.md

 3. It then generates specialized [evaluation kernels](https://github.com/SymbolicML/DynamicExpressions.jl/blob/fe8e6dfa160d12485fb77c226d22776dd6ed697a/src/EvaluateEquation.jl#L29-L66) for the space of potential operators.
 4. It also generates kernels for the [first-order derivatives](https://github.com/SymbolicML/DynamicExpressions.jl/blob/fe8e6dfa160d12485fb77c226d22776dd6ed697a/src/EvaluateEquationDerivative.jl#L139-L175), using [Zygote.jl](https://github.com/FluxML/Zygote.jl).
 5. DynamicExpressions.jl can also operate on arbitrary other types (vectors, tensors, symbols, strings, or even unions) - see last part below.

-It also has import and export functionality with [SymbolicUtils.jl](https://github.com/JuliaSymbolics/SymbolicUtils.jl), so you can move your runtime expression into a CAS!
+6. It also has import and export functionality with [SymbolicUtils.jl](https://github.com/JuliaSymbolics/SymbolicUtils.jl).

 ## Example